|

 He includes a great tip for freezing excess basil, as well.
 Cut up your basil with scissors.
 Put the cut basil in ice-block trays and cover with olive oil.
 Freeze your basil-oil blocks and store them for winter.
 This is a winner as I love this herb in much of my cooking.

-Read more: How to Harvest Basil and Keep it Growing
+Read More – How to Harvest Basil And Keep It Growing

 Use Beer Traps To Keep Slugs Out of Your Straw Bale Garden